Frontier Airlines (1950–1986): Fleet

 According to the July 1, 1968 Frontier Airlines system timetable, Aero Commander 500 twin engine prop aircraft were being operated via contract by Combs Aviation on behalf of Frontier on scheduled passenger flights serving smaller communities in Montana and Wyoming at this time.

+Frontier was operating only two mainline jet aircraft types prior to being merged into Continental Airlines being the Boeing 737-200 and the McDonnell Douglas MD-80.

 Destinations

 Frontier served the following destinations between 1950 and 1986 with not all of these destinations being served at the same time.
 Destinations in bold received jet service.